hiccup0628/hiccup0628/README.md

 - 👋 Hi, I’m @hiccup0628
 - 👀 I’m interested in web development very much
-- 🌱 I’m currently learning flutter for app development
+- 🌱 I’m currently learning flutter which is an open source framework by Google for app development
 - 💞️ I’m looking to collaborate on app development
 - 📫 How to reach me :
 - my skype name is => live:.cid.ad9e9d69d342140